Making of a Dress Form. Part 2. The Plaster Mold

 • When the plaster is laid, it remains to wait for drying.
 Readiness is defined by “metallic” ringing when knuckled.

 The cherished ringing sounded, and my darling neatly separates the back from the front.
-Despite Vaseline, short hair on the back of the head stuck in a mould, so he has to cut it off.
+Despite Vaseline, short hair on the back of the head stuck in a mold, so he has to cut it off.
 A minute later, both plaster halves lay on the floor, and I feel like I lost 10 kg.

-The mould causes mixed emotions: it’s so strange to see myself from the side, everything is not the same as in the mirror, so detailed.
+The mold causes mixed emotions: it’s so strange to see myself from the side, everything is not the same as in the mirror, so detailed.
 I can even see the vertebrae and the dimple under the ribs.
 A memorable experience, but I hope that won’t have to repeat it in the next couple of years.

 The Finishing Touch